joybindroo/pyodkmcp/README.md

 ``
 ## 🛣️ Roadmap and Future Goals

-This project is a work in progress, and I have a clear roadmap for adding more useful functionalities.
+This project is a work in progress, and the aim is to keep adding more useful functionalities.

 ### ✅Achieved Features:
 - Listing Projects & Forms: The server can list all projects and forms on your ODK Central instance.
 - Data Download & Storage: The get_data tool fetches submission data and saves it to a local database for efficient access.
 - Automatic Analysis: By working with the Database MCP Server, the AI can perform automatic analysis and generate informative reports and analyses from the collected data.

 ### 🎯Planned Features:
 - Data Export: Export form data to CSV, JSON, or Excel formats to desired folder as requested by user.
 - Form Management: Tools to create new forms or update existing ones.
 - Incorporate [PyXComparer](https://github.com/joybindroo/PyXComparer) features for XLSForm version monitoring.
 - Project Management: Functionality to create and manage ODK Central projects.

+## 🤝 Community Feedback

+I'm keen to hear your thoughts and feedback on this project.
+If you find this MCP server useful for your ODK related data collection and analysis work, please consider giving the repository a star.
+If you are interested in contributing or have ideas for new tools, let's work together to build a more productive ODK ecosystem.
+Your input is valuable for this project.